 If time permits the best of both, practical and theory would be the perfect combination.
 However if university is a no go area then I believe work experience in your chosen field shows commitment and, let's be honest, it's always so very handy employing someone who knows a little about the job.

 If someone is looking to volunteer, how do they know they are working with a reputable company that is going to make a difference?

 Word of mouth is the most powerful and reliable way to find a reputable company.
 And research all the way.

 Can you tell us any brilliant success stories from The Leap?

 Of course, lots of stories, but the one that springs to mind is of Michaela who works in our office.
 Before she came to us she hadn't left the UK.
 So we challenged her to a spot of volunteering in Tanzania, which she embraced with every ounce of her being and it didn't end there.
 On her return she started her own little charity and raised 1000s of pounds to buy beds, clothes, toys etc. for the orphans she had been working with.

 How long would you recommend someone should volunteer for to really make a difference?

-It's not about time it's about expectations.... what are you being asked to achieve in the time available and ultimately will the project actually make a difference?
+It's not about time, it's about expectations.
+What are you being asked to achieve in the time available and ultimately will the project actually make a difference?
 Is it needed?
-If the answer is yes then is doesn't matter if your not part of the project completion...being part of the development will feel just as good.
+If the answer is yes then it doesn't matter if you're not part of the project completion.
+Being part of the development will feel just as good.